Vaishnav-Kanhirathingal/PassMark/README.md

 ## Documentation

-below is a step-by-step guide for everything
+below is a step-by-step guide for everything.

 ### Authentication (Login screen -> Create master password screen -> Home)

-Google login is the only option. click on the login button and select your Google account .depending on your account, if you are a new user, you would be asked to create a new Master Password.
+Google login is the only option.
+Click on the login button and select your Google account.
+Depending on your account, if you are a new user, you would be asked to create a new Master Password.
 Make sure the password is between 8 and 32 characters long. otherwise it shows an error.
 If you already had an account, you would be asked to enter your master password for verification during re-login (mentioned below)